Can I make an injury claim against a work colleague?

 Vicarious liability

-Accidents in the workplace are regrettably frequent.
-In some instances, an accident may be caused by another employee, rather than the employer.
+In some cases, an accident may be caused by another employee's negligence or actions, rather than those of the employer.

-Why are employers held liable for the negligence of their employees?
+Why are employers liable for the actions of their employees?

 There are two reasons why the employer, rather than the employee, is held liable for injuries caused by employees:

-2. To ensure that injured workers actually receive compensation, employers must are required, by law, to hold 'Employers Liability Insurance'.
+To ensure that injured workers actually receive compensation, employers must are required, by law, to hold Employers' Liability Insurance (EL).
 If an employee were to be held liable for another employee's injury, it may be the case that they would be unable to pay it.
 EL insurance ensures that injured workers can access the critical funds they need for their recovery and care.

 How do I make a claim against my employer?